 It was Ferdinando Gorges’ grandfather’s passion for the wilds of New England that fueled his grandson Ferdinando’s determination to visit and settle this unknown world.
-While his grandfather was governor of Plymouth in Devonshire, he saw four or five Indians who were captured and carried to England by Captain Weymouth, and these strange and fascinating natives piqued his interest his whole life.
+While his grandfather was governor of Plymouth in Devonshire, he saw four or five native Americans who were captured and carried to England by Captain Weymouth, and these strange and fascinating natives piqued his interest his whole life.
 He talked about them and this land with his grandson Ferdinando.

 They were weakened greatly by sickness and the death of their chief sachem who was killed along with his family by a tribe living east of the Penobscot called the Tarrantines.

 Richard Vines picked the western side of the Saco River near the Pool known as Winter Harbor.
 He came here during the winter and exhibited tremendous amount of courage in trying to survive.
 But the native Americans helped him and his group.
 They taught them how to hunt and fish and preserve their food.
 Without the help of the native Americans, it is likely that Vines would not have survived and would not have come back again and again for nearly 29 years.